EliLauwers/assignment4/output_assignment4.md

 | \(12\)  | stni      | cp                  | E2, E12, E13, E14, E15, E16, E17         |
 | \(123\) | dp        | cp, stni            | E18, E19, E20                            |

-The table below shows per type of rule (Tautology, implied non-essentially new, ..) which two edit rules should be combined. empty attribute cells indicate attributes that are not involved in the source rules.
+Empty attribute cells in the table below indicate attributes that are not involved in the source rules.
 An attribute cell like ‘A\_cp’, means that the attribute was involved in the rules but the attribute is not involved in the resulting rule.
-The capital A stands for the domain of that attribute.
+The capital A stands for the domain of said attribute.

 | name |  node  | Er1 | Er2 |     redundant     |                        cst                        |         dst          |                        stni                         |                                                om                                                |  cp   |     dp      |
 |:----:|:------:|:---:|:---:|:-----------------:|:-------------------------------------------------:|:--------------------:|:---------------------------------------------------:|:------------------------------------------------------------------------------------------------:|:-----:|:-----------:|